usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### 5.1.6.1.
 Single-factor Cryptographic Software Authenticators

 Single-factor software cryptographic authenticators encapsulate a secret key that is unique to the authenticator.
-The key SHALL be stored in the most secure storage available on the device (e.g., keychain storage, trusted platform module, or trusted execution environment if available).
+The key SHALL be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, trusted platform module, or trusted execution environment if available).
 The key SHALL be strongly protected against unauthorized disclosure by the use of access controls that limit access to the key to only those software components on the device requiring access.

 #### 5.1.6.2.
 Single-factor Cryptographic Software Verifiers